Many claimed dead in post-poll violence in Bengal, Centre, | Politics

 BJP national spokesman Anil Baluni said, before being killed a BJP worker was on Facebook live twice to say even animals and children were not being spared by the attackers.

-He also shared pictures of people with massive cuts on head and unconscious men lying with bandages wrapped around their limbs.
+He also shared pictures of people with massive gashes on head and unconscious men lying with bandages wrapped around their limbs.

 A video showed young men running away with clothes looted from a shop named 'Hong Kong Fashion'.
 The faces of some of them were smeared with green colour, and a voice, apparently of the man shooting it, gleefully said ''Yehi hona chahiye tha...hum to mijaz bana rahe the.
 (This should have happened.
 I was preparing for it).